 If you use CarPlay, you’ll want to get familiar with the changes to the UI and some of the smaller tweaks to the software.

-To help you get started you’ll want to take a look at our iOS 10.3.1 walkthrough.
+To help you get started you’ll want to take a look at our iOS 10.3/iOS 10.3.3 walkthrough.
 It’ll take you through the new features, the bug fixes and the important security patches on board.

 If you do run into a problem there’s no need to panic or freakout.
 You should be able to fix your issue from the comforts of your home or office.

-We recently put together a list of fixes for the most common iOS 10 problems and it’s a great place to start if you’re noticing abnormal battery drain, issues with Wi-Fi, or problems with your Bluetooth connectivity.
-We’ve also put together a list of tips that should help you improve iOS 10.3.1 performance.
+We’ve put together a list of fixes for the most common iOS 10 problems and it’s a great place to start if you’re noticing abnormal battery drain, issues with Wi-Fi, or problems with your Bluetooth connectivity.

-If you encounter an issue with iOS 10.3.1, make sure you report it to the proper entity.
+If you encounter an issue with iOS 10.3.3, make sure you report it to Apple or the developer of the app.

 If you’re noticing issues with a first-party app or service, make sure you report the bug to Apple so that its engineers can look into it.